 For many years I often would wake up too early and have trouble returning to sleep.
 Several years ago it happened daily.
 Then I cut back my coffee consumption and that helped.
 Then I cut back my evening water consumption and that helped a lot.
 Although my sleep was much better, it wasn’t perfect.
 A few times a week I’d still wake early and not be able to return to sleep.

 The feeling of both being tired and a rise in adrenaline would be a battle in my body.
-Usually the adrenaline won and I’d get up despite wishing I could sleep a few more hours.
-In the book Eat for Heat, Matt describes a sugar and salt mixture used stop the stress hormones.
+Usually, the adrenaline won and I’d get up despite wishing I could sleep a few more hours.
+In the book Eat for Heat, Matt describes a sugar and salt mixture used to stop the stress hormones.

-- 5 parts sugar
+- 5 parts of sugar